 - Restricted workability

 As an intermediate player, you have played the game for a while.
 Therefore, it is likely that you have a healthy stock of equipment.
-If your woods and hybrids are working for you, and you appreciate your bag, why purchase more?
+If your woods and hybrids work for you, and you appreciate your bag, why purchase more?
 If this sounds familiar, you can focus your attention on a set of irons.

 The TaylorMade SIM Max irons are the best setup for intermediate golfers.
 These clubs are long, straight, and forgiving.
 The longest iron in the set is a 5-iron, which suits your needs if you already carry a 4-hybrid.